ronaldoussoren/pyobjc/docs/core/typemapping.rst

 basic C types which are not classes.
 PyObjC converts between those and the corresponding Python type.

-The C type 'char' does not have a unambigous meaning in C, it is used for a number of tasks.
+The C type 'char' does not have a unambiguous meaning in C, it is used for a number of tasks.
 In the table below the various tasks have been represented
 separately: booleans (*BOOL*), representing characters in text (*char*) and represeting small integers (*int8_t*).
 PyObjC